What Is The Difference Between Physical Intimacy And Sexual Passion?

 According to psychology experts, there are four levels of intimacy that include 1.
 Emotional 2.
 Sexual, 3.
-Physical, 4.
+Intellectual, 4.
 Spiritual.
 These four intimacy types are examples of relationship bonds that are formed between people.
 Relationships take on a different tone depending on the type of intimacy that is driving your relationship.

 What are the 5 levels of intimacy?